jherforth/servergate/QUICKSTART.md

 ## Troubleshooting

-### "MySQL mod not found, using mod_storage as fallback"
+### "PostgreSQL not available"
-- Install the `mysql_base` mod for multi-server support
+- Configure PostgreSQL backend in world.mt
+- Add pgsql_connection string to world.mt
 - In fallback mode, gates only work locally

 ### "Failed to register server"
-- Check database credentials in minetest.conf
+- Check database credentials in world.mt and minetest.conf
 - Verify network connectivity to database server
-- Check MariaDB logs for connection errors
+- Check PostgreSQL logs for connection errors

 ### "Gate destination not found"
 - Make sure you've linked the gates correctly using UUIDs